 The letter of Jude is a short letter all about false prophets.
 First, Jude tells us that he received the faith from the saints/apostles (Jude 3).
 Then, he talks about false prophets and how they go counter to what the apostles teach: “these men in their dreamings defile the flesh [deny the Eucharist] reject authority [don’t teach in the line of apostolic authority] and revile the glorious ones” (Jude 8-9).

 Jude keeps going to connect false prophets to corrupting the Eucharist.
 Jude references that false prophets will ruin their “love feasts.”
-Well, in the ancient Church the Eucharistic meal was referred to as an agape feast (love feast).
+In the ancient Church the Eucharistic meal was referred to as an agape feast (love feast).
 Also, notice that Jude links the false prophets to bad fruit.
 Thus, he is connecting not having the Eucharist to having bad fruit – just like Jesus teaching implies.

 “These are blemishes on your love feasts [Eucharist], as they boldly carouse together, looking after themselves, waterless clouds, carried along by winds, fruitless trees..”
 (Jude 12)